 Lilongwe Wildlife Trust is recruiting!
-We are looking for a Wildlife Attorney, Veterinarian – Sanctuary, and a Rescue & Rehabilitation Management Assistant
+We are looking for a Volunteer Coordinator and a Rescue & Rehabilitation Management Assistant.

 Please also see below for positions that will become vacant in the future, including the dates that applications will be accepted again.
 Unfortunately due to the high volume of prospective applications received, we may not be able to respond to every email and whilst we will keep your details on file you will still need to actively re-apply during the application period.